Midseries Cover Changes

 I have but one question.
 Why.
 Why do publishers mess about with hardback and paperback.
 Sometimes we can only get the first book in a series in paperback (Snow Like Ashes I'm looking at you) but then the following books are released first in hardback and the paperback takes agesssss to come out.
 Or it works the other way.
 The first book is hardback and then the second is in paperback and they don't look good together!
 For this I'm calling out Stalking Jack the Ripper and Hunting Prince Dracula by Kerri Maniscalco.
 Not happy.

-5. Sarah J Maas
+1. Throne of Glass by Sarah J Maas

 The intense fandom wars that occasionally occur.
 Taste in books is as subjective as favourite foods.
 Just because I don't like a series doesn't mean it's bad.
 It just wasn't the one for me.
 For example I adore anything Sarah J Maas writes.
 Does that mean it's flawless?
 Absolutely not.
 There are issues regarding many things within both her series.
 But I still love them.
 I won't charge after someone vehemently if they then tell me they don't like them.
 Alternatively, I don't want to be attacked because I do enjoy her books despite the flaws.
 JUST LET ME LIVE AND READ WHAT I WANT.